-As of September 12, 1997, three tenants, including Bankers Trust occupied approximately 52% of the leasable square feet and represented 42% of total 1996 Base Rent.
+As of September 12, 1997, three tenants, including the Bank occupied approximately 52% of the leasable square feet and represented 42% of total 1996 Base Rent.

-(1) Includes the addition of rent that Bankers Trust will owe under terms of a lease entered into with the Company concurrent with the sale of the Property.
+(1) Includes the addition of rent that the Bank will owe under terms of a lease entered into with the Company concurrent with the sale of the Property.